Case Studies RETAIL/WHOLESALE DISTRIBUTION

 The final prong of this assault was the gathering of good cost information in all areas of the business; this allowed us to look at sales through a new paradigm.
 Once we knew what it really cost to buy, produce, package and distribute a product it became much easier to know what to charge for it.
 We then could change our perception that we must sell more, to a perception that we must sell at a profit.
 We began with reformatting of financial statement information and progressed through segregation of information necessary to accurately track the enterprise cost of selling products and specific lines within a product classification, eliminating the losers or re-pricing them to be winners.
 We changed their entire vision of sales and made them painfully aware of the need to sell at a profit.

+We performed many other valuable functions on this project, but these core solutions were the framework around which our client was able to build a profitable enterprise.
+They considered this project so important that the family and top management agreed to forego their salary during the final weeks so that it could be completed.
 "The single most important concept that you conveyed to us was-focus on your pricing not your volume.
 "For year our sales department was volume driven while the company failed to make a profit.
 Our sales manager and his assistant were extremely cool to the idea initially but once Pepsi (our company) got the prices up, the bottom line profit spoke volumes.
 This past month, our company sold 2,000 fewer cases of soft drinks than in previous month and made $26,000 more in profit."

 "The vending company has gone from a support company that lost money each year to earning over $100,000 in each of the past two years.
 Also by focusing on cost controls as they related to our sales levels, we were able to increase our profits in Pepsi by over 20% even though our sales increased only 1%."